syedzaidi-magento/BusinessCart-B2C/README.md

 Please follow our code of conduct and ensure your code passes all tests.

 ## License
-This project is licensed under the MIT License:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.